Particular/docs.particular.net/transports/msmq/viewing-message-content-in-msmq.md

 ### Mqueue Viewer

 Mqueue Viewer is a fast and free tool to manage MSMQ messages and queues.
-More advanced features are available in its paid version.
+More advanced features are available in the paid version.

 https://www.mqueue.net/